Sunday, December 25, 2022

 What Henry Ford replicated here was what many pioneer country schools looked like during the time of William Holmes McGuffey, and, due to the fact that the McGuffey Readers of the 19th century influenced so many of the era that Ford built this school in full honor of McGuffey.

-And we have three more buildings shown next - all of which would not have been
+And we have three more buildings shown next:

 The Logan County Court House was where Abraham Lincoln once practiced law before running for President.